ibm-cloud-docs/databases-for-elasticsearch/learn-performance.md

 Indexing uses disk, so if your use-case is write-heavy, your indexing speed can be limited by the IOPS available to your deployment.
 Some bottlenecks can be ameliorated by [tuning your indexes for disk usage](https://www.elastic.co/guide/en/elasticsearch/reference/current/tune-for-disk-usage.html).
 In addition, searching can use disk if your working data set does not fit in the file system cache, increasing IOPS load.
 If your use-case involves searching a large data set, increasing the memory on your deployment can help Elasticsearch rely less on disk.

-Another good thing to note is the default Lucene file system management policy is `niofs`.
+Another thing to note is the default Lucene file system management policy is `niofs`, which allows concurrent reads on a file, which also can be constrained by disk I/O limits.
 Information on file system storage types in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-store.html).

 If you need more IOPS, you can increase the number IOPS available to your deployment by increasing disk space.